 - When all the meat has coloured, add the dried spices and coat the meat in the frying pan.
-Stir well for 3 minutes so that the aromas are released into the air.
+Stir well for 3 minutes so that the aromas are released.

 - Pour in the tin of tomatoes and the chickpeas, finally add the sweetcorn.